Tessa Hughes-Freeland

-Tessa Hughes-Freeland is a British-born experimental film maker, writer living in New York City.
+Tessa Hughes-Freeland is a British-born experimental filmmaker, writer living in New York City.
 Her films have screened internationally in North America, Europe and Australia and in prominent museums and galleries, including the Museum of Modern Art (MOMA); the Museum of Contemporary Art, Los Angeles; the Whitney Museum of American Art; the New Museum of Contemporary Art in New York; and the KW Institute of Contemporary Art in Berlin.
 She has collaborated on live multi-media projects with musicians like John Zorn and J. G. Thirlwell.
-She and Ela Troyano co-founded the New York Film Festival Downtown in 1984 and served as its co-directors until 1990.
-Hughes-Freeland later served as President of the Board of Directors of the Film-Makers Co-Operative in New York City from 1998-2001.
-She has published articles in numerous books, including “Naked Lens: Beat Cinema” and “No Focus: Punk Film,” and in periodicals including PAPER Magazine, Filmmaker magazine, GQ, the East Village Eye, and Film Threat.

 Hughes-Freeland works in a variety of formats and mediums, and her films have been shown in diverse venues, ranging from internationally prominent museums to seedy bars in gritty neighborhoods.
 Her work frequently confronts conventional perceptions of reality in daring and sometimes provocative ways.
 Hughes-Freeland's website describes her work as "confrontational, transgressive, provocative and poetic".
 The critic Jack Sargeant wrote that Hughes-Freeland "approaches filmmaking in a multiplicity of styles, ranging from classic narrative to experimental 'performances' and even a documentary."

 Hughes-Freeland was part of the No Wave Cinema movement that began in the mid-1970s on New York City's Lower East Side, which included Scott B and Beth B, Richard Kern, Nick Zedd, Jim Jarmusch, Tom DiCillo, Steve Buscemi, and Vincent Gallo.
 In the 1980s, this morphed into the Cinema of Transgression, in which she and other Lower East Side artists and filmmakers created no-budget films and art that contravened prevailing conventions of American society and challenged established, "correct" cultural norms.

+Early life and education

-Among the earliest admirers of her work were the controversial, celebrated late artist and activist David Wojnarowicz, who bought her a super 8 camera for her filmmaking, and the writer, critic and curator Carlo McCormick, whom she later married.
+Hughes-Freeland earned a BA in Art History from University College London and an MA in Cinema Studies from New York University.
+Among the earliest admirers of her work were the controversial, celebrated late artist and activist David Wojnarowicz, who bought her a super 8 camera for her filmmaking, and the writer, critic and curator Carlo McCormick.

 Career

+Film criticism and festival organizing

-After earning a BA in Art History from University College London and an MA in Cinema Studies from New York University, Hughes-Freeland wrote a stream of articles on the burgeoning avant-garde underground film scene in the East Village, Manhattan in the early to mid-1980s in publications like PAPER Magazine, the East Village Eye and the Underground Film Bulletin.
+Hughes-Freeland wrote a stream of articles on the burgeoning avant-garde underground film scene in the East Village, Manhattan in the early to mid-1980s in publications like PAPER Magazine, the East Village Eye and the Underground Film Bulletin.
 She also organized numerous film nights at local clubs and bars in lower Manhattan like Danceteria and the Reel Club at Club 57, showings that culminated in the creation of the annual New York Film Festival Downtown in 1984.
-Together with Ela Troyano, Hughes-Freeland founded and ran the annual Festival from 1984 to 1990.
+Together with Ela Troyano, Hughes-Freeland founded and ran the annual Festival from 1984–1990.
+Hughes-Freeland later served as President of the Board of Directors of the Film-Makers Co-Operative in New York City from 1998–2001.
+She has published articles in numerous books, including "Naked Lens: Beat Cinema" and "No Focus: Punk Film," and in periodicals including PAPER Magazine, Filmmaker magazine, GQ, the East Village Eye, and Film Threat.